Yelp/mrjob/docs/guides/emr-opts.rst

     :set: emr
     :default: infer from :mrjob-opt:`aws_region`

-    optional host to connect to when communicating with S3 (e.g.
+    Force mrjob to connect to EMR on this endpoint (e.g.
     ``us-west-1.elasticmapreduce.amazonaws.com``).

+    Mostly exists as a workaround for network issues.

 .. mrjob-opt::
     :config: emr_tags